AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 with $\Delta^{(t-1)}$ denoting the residual vector at the $(t\!-\!1)$-th iteration and $\Delta^{(t-1)}[l]$ as its $l$-th element, and $\mathcal{L}_n$ represents the set of non-zero row indices in the $n$-th column of the truncated effective channel $\underline{\mathbf{\Xi}}^{\mathrm{AFDM}}$.

 After each symbol update, the corresponding residual entries are refined via

 for all $l\in\mathcal{L}_n$.
 Once all symbols have been updated, the refined estimates are used for interference cancellation in the subsequent iteration.
 This iterative procedure continues until the change between two consecutive symbol vectors becomes negligible or the maximum number of iterations $T$ is reached.
-This iteration within a single iterative algorithm is not to be confused with turbo iterations between the detector and decoder, which will be discussed later.
+These inner iterations are not to be confused with turbo iterations between the detector and decoder, discussed later.

 \textbf{MP detector:} From onwards, we assume that the indices $\ell_p$ and $f_p$ are integer-valued for general $p=\{1,\ldots,P\}$, either for \ac{IDID} scenarios \eqref{eq:Hp_integerdelay} or following the generalized \ac{FDFD} model of \eqref{eq:matrix_DDsystem_FDFD3}.
 First, the \ac{AFDM} input-output relation is rewritten in scalar form as